R0mb0/aspCsv/README.md

 ### Instantiate the class:

 ```
-set xls = new aspExl
+set csv = new aspExl
 ```

 ### Create the table